-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 30, 2012

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-> Commission file number 001-35603

-CHUY'S HOLDINGS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(state or other jurisdiction of incorporation or organization)

-1623 Toomey Road

-Austin, Texas 78704

-(Address of principal executive offices) (zip code)

-Registrant's telephone number, including area code: (512) 473-2783

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, par value \$0.01 per share

-Securities registered pursuant to section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No X

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No X

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes X No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer X (do not check if smaller reporting company) Smaller reporting company Indicate by check mark whether the registra nt is a sh ell company (as defined in Rule 12b-2 of the Exchange Act) Ves No X

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No

-As of June 24, 2012 (the last business day of our most recently completed second fiscal quarter), the registrant's common stock was not publicly traded.
-The registrant's common stock began trading on the Nasdaq Global Select Market on July 24, 2012.
+\times ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the fiscal year ended Dec cember 30, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF OF 1934 R 15(d) OF THE SECU Wall blocessing For the transition period from to Section Commission file number JUN 112013 CHUY'S HOLDING (Exact name of registrant as spec Washington DC 405 Delaware 20- 5717693 (state or other jurisdiction of incorporation or organization) (I.R.S.
+Employe er Identification No.) 1623 Toomey Ro Austin, Texas 78 (Address of principal executive 704 102 Registrant's telephone number, including , , 83 Securities registered pursuant to Sec ction 12(b) of the Act: Title of each class Name of each exchan ge on which registered Common Stock, par value \$0.01 per share Nasdaq Stoc k Market LLC Securities registered pursuant to section n 12(g) of the Act: None Indicat e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No No Indicat e by check mark if the registrant is not required to file reports pursuant to Sec etion 13 or Section 15(d) of the ne Act.
+Yes 🗌 No 🗵 1934 d e by check mark whether the registrant (1) has filed all reports required to be uring the preceding 12 months (or for such shorter period that the registrant vequirements for the past 90 days.
+Yes \boxtimes No \square require e by check mark whether the registrant has submitted electronically and posted to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 period that the registrant was required to submit and post such files).
+Yes contain e by check mark if disclosure of delinquent filers pursuant to Item 405 of Regred, to the best of the registrant's knowledge, in definitive proxy or information 0-K or any amendment to this Form 10-K. e by check mark whether the registrant is a large accelerated filer, an accelerated filerinitions of "large accelerated filer," "accelerated filer" and "smaller report Large a accelerated filer Accelerated fil er 🗌 Non-ac celerated filer (do not check if smaller reporting company) Smaller report ing company Indicat e by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No 🖂 une 24, 2012 (the last business day of our most recently completed second fis The registrant's common stock began trading on the Nasdaq Global Select M common stock was not publicly